redis/lettuce/docs/integration-extension.md

 user to provide an array with the exact data for interchange.
 So if you have an array where you want to use only a subset, you’re required to create a new instance of a byte array and copy the data.
-The same applies if you have a different byte source (e.g. netty’s `ByteBuf` or an NIO `ByteBuffer`).
+The same applies if you have a different byte source (e.g. netty's `ByteBuf` or an NIO `ByteBuffer`).
 The `ByteBuffer`s for decoding are pointers to the underlying data. `ByteBuffer`s for encoding data can be either pure pointers or allocated memory.
 Lettuce does not free any memory (such as